Black Cat (2007 film)

-Black Cat is a 2007 Indian Malayalam action thriller film written and directed by Vinayan and starring Suresh Gopi and Meena in lead roles.
-The film also features Mukesh, Karthika, Rajan P Dev, Indrans, Harisree Ashokan, Jagadeesh, Nedumudi Venu, Ashish Vidhyarthi and Thilakan in supporting roles.
+Black Cat is a 2007 Indian Malayalam-language action thriller film written and directed by Vinayan and starring Suresh Gopi in the title role along with an ensemble supporting cast.

 Plot

 The story is about Black, a fisherman who is loved by all in his village even though a mentally ill person.
 He is also the security of Tharakan Muthalali, a famous marine food exporter and is cared for by his daughter Blessy, who values Black's friendship.
 Caesar and George Washington are his two supportive friends who were also Tharakan's securities.
 Varkechan, Tharakan's brother, is not at all happy with Black's eating styles and rebuked him once for eating in his house.
 Black continues his childish behaviour and is called by Caesar to accompany Pathrose Moopen to have more food.
 Later Tharakan receives a call from Prabhul Kumar from Mumbai regarding the arrival of his daughter Meenakshi to Tharakan's village.

-When Meenakshi is happily shooting the video of festivals as a tribute to her, she gets shocked upon seeing Black, a person who looks exactly like Ramesh Sharma IPS, her lover who she presumes to have died in an accident.
+When Meenakshi is happily shooting the video of festivals as a tribute to her, she gets shocked upon seeing Black, a person who looks exactly like Ramesh Sharma, her lover who she presumes to have died in an accident.
 Still suspicious, she decides to find more about Black and finally confirms that Black is Ramesh.
 After staying for a few days in Tharakan's house, Meenakshi moves to the house of Moosath, a powerful sorcerer and decides to bring Black back as Ramesh.
 Black is first impressed by Meenakshi, thanks to the cologne she wears.
 Tharakan drops Black at Moosath's house for a Pooja without any knowledge of Meenakshi's plans.
 Black resists initially, but patiently prepares for the Pooja and within days changes to a different personality.
 Meenakshi, who is eagerly waiting to see her Ramesh, gets an unexpected result from Moosath that the person is not Ramesh but Black although Meenakshi firmly believes that he is Ramesh.
 It comes true when he reminisces his fight between Prabhul Kumar, DGP Aggarwal and Prabhul's elder brother Prakash.

 When he reaches Tharakan's house, everyone is surprised by his changed behaviour and Tharakan decides to find the truth behind Black's change in his behavior.
 Confused by the languages used by villagers, he sees a video shown by Blessy and gets an idea of it.
 When Pathrose brings him food, he refuses which surprises Pathrose.